tinbao/tinbao.github.io/README.md

 Useful projects, apps and functions that I have made and can reuse.

 ### TODO
-* A string repeater with indiscrimiate variables.
+* A string repeater with indefinite variables.
 * A web app
-* File extension searcher
+* File extension searcher/dictionary
+* A code merger that handles left, right, non-conflicts and a mixture of those situations